-J. Allen Fine serves as both the Chairman of the Board of Directors and the CEO of Investors Title Company, and Richard M. Hutson II serves as the Lead Independent Director.
+J. Allen Fine serves as both the Chairman of the Board of Directors and the Chief Executive Officer of Investors Title Company, and Richard M. Hutson II serves as the Lead Independent Director.

-The Board of Directors does not have a general policy regarding the separation of the roles of Chairman and CEO.
-Our bylaws permit these positions to be held by the same person, and the Board of Directors believes that it is in the best interests of the Company to retain flexibility in determining whether to separate or combine the roles of Chairman and CEO based on our circumstances.
+The Board of Directors does not have a general policy regarding the separation of the roles of Chairman and Chief Executive Officer.
+Our bylaws permit these positions to be held by the same person, and the Board of Directors believes that it is in the best interests of the Company to retain flexibility in determining whether to separate or combine the roles of Chairman and Chief Executive Officer based on our circumstances.

-The Board has determined that it is appropriate for Mr. Fine to serve as both Chairman and CEO (1) in recognition of his status as the founder of the Company and (2) because it provides an efficient structure that permits us to present a unified vision to our constituencies.
+The Board has determined that it is appropriate for Mr. Fine to serve as both Chairman and Chief Executive Officer (1) in recognition of his status as the founder of the Company and (2) because it provides an efficient structure that permits us to present a unified vision to our constituencies.

 The Board of Directors has elected Mr. Hutson to serve as its Lead Independent Director.
-The duties of the Lead Independent Director include presiding at the executive sessions of the independent directors, serving as liaison between the chairman and the independent directors, approving information, meeting agendas and schedules for the board of directors, and calling meetings of the independent directors.
+The duties of the Lead Independent Director include presiding at the executive sessions of the independent directors, serving as liaison between the Chairman of the Board of Directors and the independent directors, approving information, meeting agendas and schedules for the Board of Directors, and calling meetings of the independent directors.